Ponce/slackbuilds/network/yt-dlp-bin/docs/README.md

     --plugin-dirs PATH              Path to an additional directory to search for plugins.
 This option can be used multiple times to add multiple directories.
-                                    Note that this currently only works for extractor plugins; postprocessor plugins can
-                                    only be loaded from the default plugin directories
+                                    Use "default" to search the default plugin directories (default)
+    --no-plugin-dirs                Clear plugin directories to search,
+                                    including defaults and those provided by
+                                    previous --plugin-dirs
     --flat-playlist                 Do not extract a playlist's URL result entries; some entry metadata may be missing and downloading may be bypassed